 - 2 tbsp cocoa powder

 - 1/3 cup chopped dark chocolate, stirred in & to garnish

-Directions: In a blender add all ingredients except the chocolate.
+Directions: In a blender add all ingredients (start with the lesser amount of milk) except the chocolate.
 Note: If you want to make the swirl, also leave out the cocoa powder at first.
 Blend until smooth.
 To make the swirl, I simply portioned some out before adding the cocoa powder.
 I put it in a plastic bag with the ends cut off and I swirled it over top.

 Now blend in the cocoa powder and pulse in the chocolate until chunky.
 Garnish with more shaved chocolate.

 Making sliced fruit look naughty since 1998. ;)

 Never underestimate the power of a few committed people to change the world.
 Indeed, it is the only thing that ever has. ~Margaret Mead